ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Goerli {#goerli}

-Originally a proof-of-authority testnet, now proof-of-stake.
-Goerli is expected to be maintained long term as a stable testnet for application developers.
+Goerli is a proof-of-stake testnet.
+It is expected to be maintained long-term as a stable testnet for application developers.
+Before its testnet merge, Goerli was a proof-of-authority testnet.

 - [Website](https://goerli.net/)
 - [GitHub](https://github.com/goerli/testnet)